Akebia trifoliata (Thunb.) Koidz.

-Plant the Chocolate Vine in the spring or fall, in average well-drained soil.
-If you wish to grow the fruits, plant at least two vines to increase the chances of pollination and fruiting.
+Plant the Chocolate Vine in the spring or fall in average, well-drained soil.
+If you wish to grow the fruits, plant at least two vines to increase pollination and fruiting chances.

 The Chocolate Vine will climb on supports or scramble up to 40 feet (12 m).
-Because of its vigorous growth habit, many gardeners prune the chocolate vine back to ground level in late winter to keep it in check.
+Many gardeners prune the chocolate vine back to ground level in late winter because of its vigorous growth habit to keep it in check.
 You can also lightly prune the vine to help it look tidy after flowering.